johnvanbreda/indicia-docs/introduction/overview.rst

 configurable components, Indicia can be used to build diverse and unique recording sites.
 Indicia is not a fixed, off the shelf system, instead it provides an infrastructure and tools for rapidly developing online recording websites that fit your exact needs.
+Indicia provides a set of services, tools and examples that can be added to almost any website to provide rich online recording functionality.
+Or, if you are starting from scratch we provide Instant Indicia which gives you a ready to configure website installation which can be set up without any coding.

 Because Indicia allows complete flexibility in the data entry forms that can be created, it is suitable for anything from public participation surveys targeted